Carioto/employee_attendance/README.md

 ## Usage

-Log in with the test gm listed below, use the navigation to add employees, enter daily attendance records, and print reports.
+Log in with the test GM listed below, use the navigation to add managers for attendance recording, add employees, enter daily attendance records, and view and print various reports.

 ## License